rasika2012/openchoreo/samples/deploying-applications/use-prebuilt-image/react-spa-webapp/README.md

 you will see an endpoint with the name starting with `react-starter-image-deployment-webapp-<hash>`.
 It should have the address as `https://react-starter-image-development.choreoapps.localhost`

-## 3. Access the web application
+## Access the Web Application

 For this sample, we will use kubectl port-forward to access the web application.

-I. Run the following command to port-forward the gateway.
+1. Run the following command to port-forward the gateway.

     ```bash
     kubectl port-forward svc/choreo-external-gateway -n choreo-system 8443:443 &
     ```

-II.
-Access the web application from your browser using the following URL.
+2. Access the web application from your browser using the following URL.
     - https://react-starter-image-development.choreoapps.localhost:8443

-## 4. Cleanup
+## Clean up

 To clean up the resources created by this sample, you can run the following command: